michaelsdr/momentumnet/doc/index.rst

 Momentum ResNets are a drop-in replacement for ResNets
 ------------------------------------------------------

-To see how a Momentum ResNet can be created using a ResNet, you can run:
+We can transform a ResNet into a MomentumNet with the same parameters in two lines of codes.
+For instance, the following code initiates a Momentum ResNet with weights of a pretrained Resnet-101 on ImageNet.

 .. code:: python